 Blue Book – the specification for storage of digital data on a music compact disc.
 These specifications cover the format CD-Extra, also called CD-Plus and sometimes shown as CD+Extra and CD+Plus.
-See also Yellow Book and Red Book.
+See also Red Book, Yellow Book, White Book, Green Book, and Orange Book.

 Bluetooth® – a short-range wireless technology used to communicate between devices using the 2.4-gigahertz radio band, the Industrial, Scientific and Medical (ISM) band.
 Bluetooth was originally developed as a low cost, low power, short-range communication system to replace cables on such devices as headsets for cell phones and laptop computers, but it has become a method for communicating with a large variety of devices such as printers and small home network.
 See also Bluetooth profile and Bluetooth protocols.

 Bluetooth BR/EDR – Bluetooth Basic Rate/Enhanced Data Rate.

 Bluetooth Basic Rate/Enhanced Data Rate (BR/EDR) – Bluetooth Version 2.1.
 A version of Bluetooth that introduced new features that allow for easier connection between Bluetooth-enabled devices.
 It provides a menu that has “add Bluetooth device” to let devices automatically find and connect to each other.
 Basic Rate supports a bit rate of 1 Mbps while Enhanced Data Rate supports a bit rate of 2 Mb/s.

 Bluetooth clock – a 28-bit master clock in a Bluetooth controller used to control wireless communications in a piconet.